isingasimplesong/local-knowledge-assistant/README.md

 #### Mac

 > [!warning]
 > Untested.
-Please profide feedback if you try
+Please provide feedback if you try

 You should be ok following linux instructions